Key and Building Security Policy

 Return of Keys

-- Office keys issued to Adjunct Faculty may be retained past the end of their employment date if they are scheduled to be re-employed during the following semester.
-Building keys must be returned to the department director or administrative assistant.
-The keys should then be returned to Physical Plant for safekeeping during periods when the faculty member is off contract.
+- Office & Building keys issued to Adjunct Faculty may be retained past the end of their contract if they are scheduled to be re-employed during the following semester.

 - Students will return residence hall keys to their Residence Director prior to their moving out of that residence hall.
-Replacement costs for keys not returned will be charged to the student's account.
-If a student leaves prior to the end of the semester and their key is not returned, they will be charged for the lock change.
+Replacement costs for re-keying, and keys not returned will be charged to the student’s account.
+If a student leaves prior to the end of the semester and their key is not returned, they will be charged for re-keying and keys.

 Loaning of Keys